eclipse-archived/codewind-installer/README.md

 ## Unit testing

 1. Clone the `codewind-installer` repository.
-2. Use the `cd` command to go to the test directory.
-The `utils.go` tests are located in the `utils/utils_test.go` file.
+2. Use the `cd` command to go to a directory with test files in.
+For example, the `utils.go` tests are located in the `utils/utils_test.go` file.
 3. To run the tests, enter the `go test -v` command in the command line window and wait for the tests to finish.
 4. For any other unit tests, the same steps apply, but the directory might change.

+## Bats-core testing

+1. Clone the `codewind-installer` repository.
+2. Use the `cd` command to go to the top level project directory.
+3. Ensure your system environment is clean by having no Codewind images installed or containers running.
+4. To run the tests, enter the `bats integration.bats` command in the command line window and wait for the tests to finish.

 ## Contributing